fal-works/eslint-config-p5js/README.md

 ### With TypeScript

-If you use TypeScript (and the `@typescript-eslint` plugin), add "p5js/@typescript-eslint" as well.
+If you use TypeScript (and the [@typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) plugin), add "p5js/@typescript-eslint" as well.

-This overwrites the "@typescript-eslint/no-unused-vars" rule for p5.js (however note that globals will not be added).
+This overwrites the "@typescript-eslint/no-unused-vars" rule for p5.js.
+No additional globals.

 ```json
 {